munircontractor/HPS-AuctionGame/README.md

 ```

 ## Client
 A sample_client.py has been provided as reference.
+Client will receive the following initial states from server.

 ```
 'artists_types': number of artists
 'required_count': number of items for artist to win